Introduction – The Brazilian Purple Waffle Plant

 What Is A Purple Waffle Plant, And What Does It Look Like?

-The purple waffle plant (Hemigraphis Alternate) is a tropical perennial native to Southeast Asia.
+The purple waffle plant (Hemigraphis Exotica) is a tropical perennial native to Southeast Asia.
 It gets its name from its alternative waffle-like shape and its purple leaves.
 The purple waffle plant typically grows about 12 inches tall and 24 inches wide.
 It prefers to grow in moist, well-drained soil and in partial to full shade.
 If you are thinking about adding a purple waffle plant to your home, it is important to note that it is not tolerant of cold temperatures.

 Seed, cuttings, or division can propagate the purple waffle plant.
 When propagating by seed, it is best to start the seeds indoors about six weeks before the last frost date.
 Once the seedlings have grown enough to handle, You can transplant them outside.
 If you are propagating by cuttings, you will need to take stem cuttings about four inches long and root them in moist sand or vermiculite.
 Once the roots have formed, you can transplant the cuttings into pots filled with moist potting mix.